- Scientific name

 Justification

-Entoloma and Geoglossaceae) as a whole in Western Europe (i.e. loss in seminatural grasslands, based on available information).
-These habitats are declining and becoming bad quality due to changing agricultural practices, development projects and pollution (airborne nitrogen deposition).
-In North America the species mainly grows in forests.
-GBIF lists about 600 occurrences in areas where the species is assumed to occur, and about 100 of these are in North America.
-The species is assumed to have a population of more than 20,000 mature individuals.
+In Europe Trichoglossum walteri is rare and strongly confined to semi-natural grasslands in the lowlands of northern Europe.
+Griffith et al. (2013) estimated a habitat loss of 90% over the last 75 years for the CHEG-fungi (grassland fungi of the groups Clavariaceae, Hygrocybe s.l., Entoloma and Geoglossaceae) as a whole in Western Europe (i.e. loss in seminatural grasslands, based on available information).
+These habitats are declining and getting bad quality due to changing agricultural practices, development projects and pollution (nitrogen deposition).
+In N America the species mainly grows in forests.
+GBIF lists about 600 occurrences in areas where the species is assumed to occur, and about 100 of these in N America.
+The species is assumed to have a population of more than 20000 mature individuals.
 In Europe, the habitat loss and population decline is assumed to be 30-50% in 50 years (past, present and future) (approximately three generations: one generation is assumed to be about 17 years).
 Habitat quality has also become impaired and the decline in population size over this time could be even higher.
 This decline in habitat is ongoing and expected to continue over the next 50 years.
-At a global scale (i.e. Europe + North America) the decline is also assumed to be >30% taking into account the relative size of the population reported in North America (GBIF 2019).
+At a global scale (i.e. Europe + N America) the decline is also assumed to be >30% taken into account the population reported i N America (GBIF 2019).
 The species meets the threshold for VU (A2c+3c+4c) in Europe (probably near EN), and at a global scale VU (A2c+3c+4c).

 Taxonomic notes

-The status of GBIF occurrences in North America compared to Europe is uncertain but for the time being we here assume that they are conspecific.
+The status of GBIF occurences in N America compared to Europe is uncertain but we here for the time being assume that they are conspecific.
+Provisionally, occurrences in Australasia and S America are regarded as probably related species.

 Geographic range

-The species is known from Europe and North America.
+The species is known from Europe and N America.
 Occurrences outside this are assumed to belong to other species.
 In Europe it occurs in many countries in the lowland, coastal areas.
 In Scandinavia the species is found most often in the southern, coastal parts of Norway, Sweden and Denmark, in the boreonemoral and southern boreal vegetation zone, occasionally in middle boreal zone.
-The species occurs in North America (e.g. Grund and Harrison 1967, GBIF 2019).
+The species is occurring in N America (e.g. Grund & Harrison 1967, GBIF 2019).
 There is need of molecular methods to confirm distribution data.
-Currently we regard the European and North American records to be conspecific, but regard the other occurrences as probably related species, like the situation in some other earth tongues (see e.g. Hustad
+Meanwhile we accept the occurrence in N America, but regard the other occurrences as probably related species, like the situation in some other earth tongues (see e.g. Hustad et al. 2013).

 Population and Trends

-According to GBIF (2019) there are totally about 600 occurrences, with about 100 in North America.
-Based on available information on trends in European seminatural grasslands, Griffith et al. (2013) estimated a habitat loss of 90% over the last 75 years for the CHEG-fungi (grassland fungi of Clavariaceae, Hygrocybe s.l., Entoloma and Geoglossaceae) as a whole in Western Europe.
+According to GBIF (2019) there are totally about 600 occurrences, with about 100 in N America.
+Based on available information on trends in seminatural grasslands, Griffith et al. (2013) estimated a habitat loss of 90% over the last 75 years for the CHEG-fungi (grassland fungi of Clavariaceae, Hygrocybe s.l., Entoloma and Geoglossaceae) as a whole in Western Europe.
 According to the Food and Agriculture Organization of the United Nations (FAO), the area of grasslands in the EU declined by 12.8% over 13 years (1990-2003).
 Also other sources point to a habitat loss in seminatural grasslands of roughly 1% per year in Europe over a longer time, although the data quality is not always very good.
-A strong decline over 20 years is documented in Sweden (Nitare 1988).
-In North America the species occurs in forests and the population trend is here poorly known.
+In N America the species occurs in forests and the population trend is here poorly known, but forest habitat decline over 50 years could be in the interval 10-20%.
 In the seminatural grasslands of north European coastal lowland we assume a total habitat loss and population decline of nearly 50% over 50 years.
-Over the whole distribution range we assume a total habitat loss and population decline of 30-50% over the last 50 years.
-As the habitat quality is also declining (especially in the main habitat – seminatural grasslands), population decline could be higher.
+Over the whole distribution range we assume a total habitat loss and population decline of 30%-50% over the last 50 years.
+As the habitat quality is also declining (especially in the main habitat – seminatural grasslands), population decline could be higher. eminatural grasslands are strongly declining.

 Habitat and Ecology